sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 RIPE also runs "Anchors" alongside these beacons.
 While a beacon prefix constantly flips on and off, an anchor is a prefix permanently announced from the exact same physical router.
 This gives researchers a stable control group.
 They can compare the volatile beacon traffic against a baseline of stable routing from the identical location.

 I eventually added a Beacon Analysis view that separates "organic" updates from beacon-driven ones.
-It makes the metrics more accurate and highlights how much traffic is deliberate measurement.
+It makes the metrics more accurate and highlights how much traffic is from deliberate live validation.

 ---